 - 5.1 The Local Government Pension Scheme Regulations 2013 set out in detail the administration of the Pension Scheme and how the Scheme rules are to be applied.
-If these were to be applied incorrectly then this would pose a risk to the Pension Fund. - 5.2 The Pensions Committee, acting in its capacity as the Trustee of the Pension Fund, has responsibilities to ensure that the Fund is managed in accordance with the regulations.
-Receiving regular updates on the performance of the administration function will assist the Committee in ensuring that it fulfils its regulatory obligations under the Local Government Pension Scheme Regulation. - 5.3 There are no immediate legal implications arising from this report.
+If these were to be applied incorrectly then this would pose a risk to the Pension Fund. - 5.2 The Pensions Board has a duty to assist the administering authority in complying with the LGPS Regulations 2013 and other relevant legislation, and to ensure the effective and efficient governance and administration of the scheme.
+Receiving regular updates on the performance of the administration function helps the Board to ensure that the scheme is well administered and compliant with relevant legislation.
+Consideration of this report is therefore within the remit of the Pensions Board. - 5.3 There are no immediate legal implications arising from this report.